kai-nguyen-aligent/microservice-development-utilities/README.md

 - Upon merge the release pipeline will use the version file to perform the independent releases to npm

 [!WARNING]
+The pipeline will fail if a version plan is not present as part of your merged changes.

+[!NOTE]
 Nx is responsible for removing the version plans after a publish occurs.
 This is because **having multiple version plan files may produce unpredicible results**.
 For this reason make sure dont commit more than 1 version file.
 Its also good practice to create version files via the CLI tool rather than manually, as they will have more unique identifiers attached to their file names.